chanzuckerberg/fogg/README.md

 There is no magic.

 And if you ever decide to stop using it, you have a working repo you can take in a different direction, just stop running `fogg apply` and go your own way.

+## Contributing

+We use standard go tools + makefiles to build fogg.
+Getting started should be as simple as-

+0. install go
+1. go get github.com/chanzuckerberg/fogg
+2. cd $GOPATH/src/github.com/chanzuckerberg/fogg
+3. make

+If you would like to contribute some code, fork this repo and send a pull request.

 ## Copyright